-In 2014, the SSL Annex published a report (2013 IC Final Report) that compares the measurement accuracy of 110 laboratories worldwide testing Light Emitting Diode (LED) lamps and luminaires.
+In 2014, the SSL Annex published a report (2013 IC Final Report) that compared the measurement accuracy of 110 laboratories worldwide testing Light Emitting Diode (LED) lamps and luminaires.
 That report is intended to help governments and manufacturers ensure that new LED products sold to consumers and companies are of high quality and meet the claimed performance.
 That work also sought to establish a common proficiency test method for accreditation programmes.
-Proficiency testing is used to establish whether a laboratory can be accredited for a specific test standard.
-Read more about that work in the News article from September 10, 2014.
+For more information, see the News article on IC 2013.

-IC 2017 is not only a technical study, it is designed in compliance with ISO/IEC 17043 to serve as a proficiency test for SSL testing accreditation programmes that recognise this comparison, as was done in IC 2013.
-IC 2017 will use CIE S 025/E:2015 as the test method for measurement, and if recognised by accreditation bodies, the participant results reports may be used as a proficiency test not only for CIE S 025 but also as regional test methods such as EN 13032-4 (Europe, equivalent to CIE S 025); LM-79 (USA); KS C 7653 and KS C 7651 (Korea) and possibly also for the test methods in China and Japan, for LED lighting products.
-Near-field goniophotometers and non-standard goniophotometers that rotate the operating position of the luminaire with a correction technique (allowed in CIE S 025) will also be covered in this interlaboratory comparison, and their results may be used for the validation requirement for such goniophotometers in CIE S 025 or to assist in an accreditation application.
-The results can also be used for benchmarking.
+IC 2017 is designed in compliance with ISO/IEC 17043 to serve as a proficiency test for SSL testing accreditation programmes that recognise this comparison.
+IC 2017 uses CIE S 025/E:2015, Test Method for LED Lamps, LED Luminaires and LED Modules as the test method for LED performance measurement.
+If recognised by accreditation bodies, the participant results reports may be used as a proficiency test for CIE S 025 as well as regional test methods such as EN 13032-4 (Europe, equivalent to CIE S 025); LM-79 (USA); KS C 7653 and KS C 7651 (Republic of Korea), JIS C7801 and JIS C8105-5 (Japan), and possibly also for accreditation programmes in China and other countries.